adgardner1392/webp-image-optimization/README.txt

   - Set JPEG quality (0-100).
   - Set PNG compression level (0-9).
   - Adjust settings via intuitive sliders or input fields.

+- **File Size Savings Display:**
+  - **New in v1.4.0:** Displays original and WebP file sizes in a readable format (KB/MB).
+  - Shows the amount of file size saved both in bytes and percentage.
+  - Enhances transparency of optimization benefits.

 - **Settings Page:**
   - Accessible under **Tools > WebP Image Optimization** in the WordPress admin dashboard.